couchbase-partners/google-gcp-marketplace-k8s-example/README.md

 - Through the GCP Marketplace UI (section: Quickly Install via Google Cloud Platform Marketplace)
 - Through the command-line (section: Command-line Instructions)

-Choose the method you deem most appropriate, though there is no harm in attempting both.
+Choose the method that you deem most appropriate, though there is no harm in attempting both.

 ## Acquire Licenses